MalshaL/bitsploit/bitsploit/src/content/youtube-data-extract-aws.md

 ![35](https://github.com/user-attachments/assets/a5d6ccfc-2cd7-4a5d-ae94-b57bc7bb5c2e)

 Now we have setup the data extract Lambda functions to get data using the YouTube API!

 Congratulations on reaching this far!

+Read the next steps of the project - using AWS Glue to transform data and store in Redshift - here in [Part 2](ttps://malshal.github.io/bitsploit/youtube-data-transform-aws).